OntoUML/ontouml-models/README.md

 1. `ontology.vpp`: the Visual Paradigm project of the model;
 2. `ontology.json`: contains the JSON serialization of the model exported via the [ontouml-vp-plugin](https://github.com/OntoUML/ontouml-vp-plugin);
-3. `ontology.ttl`: uses the [OntoUML Metamodel in OWL](https://purl.org/ontouml-models/vocabulary) to map the model's data.
+3. `ontology.ttl`: uses the [OntoUML Metamodel in OWL](https://w3id.org/ontouml) to map the model's data.
 This is a vocabulary designed to support the serialization and exchange of OntoUML models in compliance with the [ontouml-schema](https://purl.org/ontouml-schema), which is a specification of how to serialize OntoUML models as JSON objects.
-This file provides a specific URI for all data from the model.
-These URIs are generated according to the following template: `https://purl.org/ontouml-models/<folderName>`, and its publication allows anyone to access and manipulate all the model's instances;
+This file provides a specific URI for all data from the model, and its publication allows anyone to access and manipulate all the model's instances;
 4. `metadata.yaml`: contains the model's metadata;
 5. `metadata.ttl`: is an rdf-based version in turtle syntax of metadata.yaml;
 6. `references.bib`: contains the BibTeX citation data for each publication about the model (this file is not required for unpublished models);